nathantebbs/void-mc/README.md

 - Adjust server settings
 - Customize server properties

+After making changes to `config.toml`:
-After making changes, run `make generate-config` to regenerate the JSON files.
+1. Run `make generate-config` to regenerate the JSON files
+2. Run `make inject-settings` to update `server.properties` (or just restart the server - settings are auto-injected on each run)

 ## Available Make Targets